Motorola Solutions (NYSE:MSI) Updates FY 2021 Earnings Guidance

 Motorola Solutions (NYSE:MSI) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $8.700-$8.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.800.
 The company issued revenue guidance of $8.12 billion-$8.16 billion, compared to the consensus revenue estimate of $8.08 billion.Motorola Solutions also updated its Q3 2021 guidance to $2.090-$2.140 EPS.

-Motorola Solutions (NYSE:MSI) last announced its earnings results on Thursday, August 5th.
-The communications equipment provider reported $2.07 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.72 by $0.35.
-Motorola Solutions had a negative return on equity of 271.44% and a net margin of 14.64%.
-On average, analysts forecast that Motorola Solutions will post 8.23 EPS for the current fiscal year.

-A number of research firms have commented on MSI.
-Jefferies Financial Group restated a buy rating and set a $260.00 price objective (up previously from $230.00) on shares of Motorola Solutions in a research note on Tuesday, July 6th. raised their price objective on Motorola Solutions from $210.00 to $225.00 in a research note on Friday, May 7th.
-Morgan Stanley raised their price objective on Motorola Solutions from $210.00 to $230.00 and gave the stock an equal weight rating in a research note on Tuesday, July 6th.
-They noted that the move was a valuation call.
-Barclays raised their target price on Motorola Solutions from $239.00 to $247.00 and gave the company an overweight rating in a report on Friday, August 6th.
-Finally, Raymond James raised their target price on Motorola Solutions from $210.00 to $245.00 and gave the company an outperform rating in a report on Friday, August 6th.
-Three analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $220.64.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
+Shareholders of record on Wednesday, September 15th will be paid a dividend of $0.71 per share.
+This represents a $2.84 annualized dividend and a yield of 1.17%.
+The ex-dividend date is Tuesday, September 14th.
+Motorola Solutions’s dividend payout ratio is currently 39.89%.

-In other news, EVP John P. Molloy sold 6,040 shares of Motorola Solutions stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $208.53, for a total value of $1,259,521.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CAO Daniel G. Pekofske sold 985 shares of the business’s stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $215.00, for a total value of $211,775.00.
+In other news, CAO Daniel G. Pekofske sold 985 shares of the company’s stock in a transaction dated Thursday, June 24th.
+The shares were sold at an average price of $215.00, for a total transaction of $211,775.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP John P. Molloy sold 6,040 shares of the company’s stock in a transaction dated Monday, June 21st.
+The shares were sold at an average price of $208.53, for a total transaction of $1,259,521.20.
 The disclosure for this sale can be found here.
-2.25% of the stock is currently owned by insiders.
+2.25% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in Motorola Solutions stock.
-Morgan Stanley raised its stake in shares of Motorola Solutions, Inc. (NYSE:MSI) by 17.2% in the second quarter, according to its most recent 13F filing with the SEC.
-The fund owned 383,655 shares of the communications equipment provider’s stock after purchasing an additional 56,265 shares during the period.
+An institutional investor recently raised its position in Motorola Solutions stock.
+Morgan Stanley boosted its holdings in Motorola Solutions, Inc. (NYSE:MSI) by 17.2% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 383,655 shares of the communications equipment provider’s stock after purchasing an additional 56,265 shares during the quarter.
 Morgan Stanley owned approximately 0.23% of Motorola Solutions worth $83,197,000 as of its most recent SEC filing.
-77.36% of the stock is currently owned by institutional investors.
+85.01% of the stock is owned by hedge funds and other institutional investors.

 About Motorola Solutions